 Not Everyone Will Come With You

-But deep down, you know the answer: they have to want this for themselves.
-You can’t want salvation more than they do.
-You can’t want healing for someone who thinks broken is working just fine.
+They have to want this for themselves.
+You can’t want their free gift of salvation more than they do.
+You certainly can’t want healing for someone who thinks what is broken, is working perfectly fine.

 “Can two walk together, unless they are agreed?”— Amos 3:3 (NKJV)